Swasth-Apps/healthcoach-help/src/pages/coach/topics/creating-account-1.md

   - slug: topics/what-is-marketing-data
     title: What is Marketing Data?
 ---
-Health Coach is a coaching platform designed to bring evidence-based therapies to your clients.
+Health Coach is a coaching platform designed to dispense evidence-based therapies to your clients.

-Integrated with three popular applications- DBT Coach, ACT Coach, CBT Companion; the app is everything that you need to run a successful behavioral health coaching practice.
+Integrated with three popular applications- DBT Coach, ACT Coach, CBT Companion; the app has everything you need to run a successful behavioral health coaching practice.

 ![Coach Profile](/img/coach-profile-i.png "Coach Profile")

 With our application, you can do the following-

 * Create Programs, Schedule individual and group Sessions, and Add cohorts.
-* Once you’re done setting programs, Accept payments for your sessions via our portal.
+* After you have finished setting programs, Accept payments for your sessions via our portal.
 * Create your workspace by adding documents, links, and images.
-* Add Content from your library or use our three popular apps- DBT Coach, CBT Companion, ACT Coach.
+* Add Content from your library or use our the apps- DBT Coach, CBT Companion, ACT Coach.
-* Skills Coaching to help your clients in dealing with their issues in a structured manner.
+* Skills Coaching to help your clients deal with their issues in a holistic manner.
 * You can also choose to participate in our flexible Skills Coaching Network and generate an additional source of revenue.
-* Assign lessons and exercises to clients as homework, and view their progress.
+* Assign lessons and exercises to clients as homework, and monitor their progress.
 * Appoint a Co-Coach to help you run a successful clinician practice.

-Below you’ll see the recommended walkthrough for a new HealthCoach user (coach) experience, right from simple signup to a fully-fledged account.
+Below you’ll see the recommended walkthrough for a new Health Coach user (coach) experience, right from simple signup to a fully-fledged account.

 ## How to create a new account?